TRIQS/triqs_0.x/doc/developer_manual/learn/first_mc.rst

 .. highlight:: c

-As a first exercice you can try to write a Monte Carlo code for an Ising chain in a magnetic field.
+As a first exercise you can try to write a Monte Carlo code for an Ising chain in a magnetic field.
 Your goal is to write this code as an external project and to use the Monte Carlo class provided by TRIQS.